 In any case, the images you will take with you from El Calafate will be unforgettable, especially if you hike on the Perito Moreno glacier.

-To organize your visit, we have made a day-by-day itinerary of what to do in El Calafate in 4 days.
+To organize the visit, we have made a day-by-day itinerary based on our experience visiting El Calafate in 4 days.
 Let’s find out!

 Summary – El Calafate Itinerary in 4 days:

 - Day 1: Visit the Perito Moreno Glacier.